philipperemy/FX-1-Minute-Data/README.md

 ## Data specification

 This repository contains:
-- A dataset of all the FX prices (1-minute data) from 2000 to 2021, in Generic ASCII.
+- A dataset of all the FX prices (1-minute data) from 2000, in Generic ASCII.
    - More than 66 FX pairs
 - Contains some commodities:
    - WTI/USD = WEST TEXAS INTERMEDIATE in USD